angelolz/obs-replay-tool/README.md

 # TODO
 - add option to pick which corner to show overlay
-- add option to hide overlay when replay buffer is off
-- add window name blacklist
 - put replays in their own game's folders
+- improve active window detection